How To Store Christmas Ornaments — 5 Neat Ways to Keep Your Precious Decorations Safe and Sound

 Keep your ornaments damage-free with these storage tips from professional organizers

-You can avoid this flurry of fear with just a few simple amendments to help protect your much-loved pieces.
-After all, finding the best ornament storage is the key to ensuring your precious decorations make it to another Christmas.
+You can avoid this annual onslaught of disappointment with just a few simple amendments to how you store your much-loved pieces.
+Finding the best ornament storage is the key to ensuring your precious decorations make it to another Christmas.

 To ease things for you before the holiday season, I spoke to a few professional organizers to learn how they safely store Christmas ornaments.
 I also shared a few of my own recommendations as someone who has since converted to improved means of caring for their decor.
 Without further ado, let's get into it.